Amanda Thiele

-Amanda Thiele (born June 30, 2002) is an American professional ice hockey goaltender.
+Amanda Thiele (born July 30, 2002) is an American professional ice hockey goaltender for the Boston Fleet of the Professional Women's Hockey League (PWHL).
 She played college ice hockey for the Ohio State Buckeyes.
 Internationally, she won gold with the United States at the 2020 IIHF World Women's U18 Championship.

 Early life

 Thiele grew up in Milford, Michigan, and attended Milford High School.
 She played youth hockey for Belle Tire and Little Caesars before enrolling at Ohio State.

 Playing career

 College

 Thiele appeared in 96 NCAA games over five seasons for Ohio State (2020–21 to 2024–25), posting a career 1.75 goals-against average (GAA), .913 save percentage (SV%), and 11 shutouts.

 As a sophomore in 2021–22 she went 18–3–0 with four shutouts and was named to the WCHA Final Faceoff All-Tournament Team as Ohio State won the tournament en route to the national title.

 In 2022–23 she set an Ohio State single-season record with 20 wins (20–4–1) and recorded a 3–0 shutout of Northeastern in the NCAA Frozen Four semifinal.

 As a graduate student in 2024–25 she went 20–7–2 across 29 games and became Ohio State’s all-time wins leader among goaltenders during the season.